maksimKorzh/msmd-linux/README.md

 # Build from sources
 Just run **build.sh** to create ISO from scratch.
-If something doesn't work, which is very likely to occur watch the tutorials below.
+If something doesn't work, which is very likely to occur, watch the tutorials below.

 # Tutorials